Ecommerce platforms rely on sales to survive. If you operate one of these websites, you know how important sales are for your business.

 - convert leads into loyal customers.

-If you already have some traffic coming in, I recommend you spend some time optimizing your conversion funnel.
+If you already have some traffic coming in, we recommend you spend some time optimizing your conversion funnel.

 Because guess what?
 You may not be able to bring in as much traffic as larger sites.
 They have more resources, larger teams, and bigger advertising budgets.